AdroitAnandAI/SLAM-on-Raspberry-Pi/README.md

 ```
 python3 rpslam-mqtt.py
 ```

+Note: To enable save of the visualization map, please replace the **__init__.py** file in roboviz directory with the one in this repo and execute PyRoboViz setup script again from the PyRoboViz base directory, using the command below. sudo python3 setup.py install

+Before execution, create a directory named 'gif' inside the base directory of slam script to let the map images saved.
+These images are saved in time sequence so that a gif animation can be easily created.

 If the MQTT visualization is slow, then the bytearray transfer might be the bottleneck.
 You can either connect the RPi to router using a LAN cable (to improve the speed) or reduce the dimensions of the map to reduce the size of the bytearray.
 Instead you can reduce the MQTT publish frequency as well.